-"Hello, we are Girls´ Generation!"
-Girls' Generation (Korean: 소녀시대; RR: Sonyeo Sidae), also known as SNSD, is a South Korean girl group formed by SM Entertainment.
-The group is composed of eight members: Taeyeon, Sunny, Tiffany, Hyoyeon, Yuri, Sooyoung, Yoona, and Seohyun.
-Originally a nine-piece group, Jessica departed from the group in September 2014.
+Dubbed the Queens of KPOP—Girls' Generation (Korean: 소녀시대; RR: Sonyeo Sidae), also known as SNSD, is an eight-member South Korean girl group formed by SM Entertainment.
+The group comprises eight members: Taeyeon, Sunny, Tiffany, Hyoyeon, Yuri, Sooyoung, Yoona, and Seohyun.
+Originally a nine-piece, main vocalist Jessica departed the group in late 2014.

-One of the prominent figures of the Korean Wave, the group has earned numerous accolades and the honorific titles "The Nation's Girl Group" and "The Nation's Singers" in their home country.
-In South Korea, they are credited as the lead female group that shifted the public's focus back to female idols after the Korean music industry experienced an influx of male idol groups from 2002 to 2007.
-Their success has influenced various K-pop girl groups of the future generations.
+They are credited as the lead female group that shifted the public's focus back to female idols after the Korean music industry experienced an influx of male idol groups from 2002 to 2007.
+Their success has influenced various K-pop girl groups for future generations.
 Girls' Generation is also the first Korean celebrity to have official postage stamps distributed by the Korea Post.
 In 2017, Billboard honored Girls' Generation as the "Top K-pop Girl Group of the Past Decade, published in 2019.

-In October 2017, SM Entertainment announced that members Tiffany, Sooyoung and Seohyun decided not to renew their contracts with the company to focus on their acting or solo music careers.
-With the change of music labels, the group was said to not be disbanded and future activities of the eight-member group remains to be discussed.
+In October 2017, SM Entertainment announced that members Tiffany, Sooyoung, and Seohyun decided not to renew their contracts with the company to focus on their acting or solo music careers.
+However, with the change of music labels, the group was said not to be disbanded, and future activities of the eight-member group remain to be discussed.

 After five years of hiatus, Girls Generation returned with their seventh studio album, "Forever 1," on August 5th, 2022—the same day as their fifteenth debut anniversary.